About Karin Kratina, PhD, RD, LDN, SEP

 And here I am at Whistler in Vancouver taking a break from a downhill mountain bike camp called Summer Gravity Camp.
 Their motto: Never Too Old To Learn New Tricks.
 Hmmm.

 I'm in the middle.
-To my right is downhill champion, and our coach, Katrina Strand.
-To my left is Megan, who flew in from China to attend the camp.
+On the right is downhill champion, and our coach, Katrina Strand.
+On the left is Megan, who flew in from China to attend the camp.

 Here I am at my favorite Florida mountain bike trail, the Cross Florida Greenway Santos Trail System--with Logan in 2008.
 Santos is a wonderful network of over 40 miles of off-road trails just south of Ocala.